eliorivero/revview/README.md

 # revview
 Provides public access to post revisions using the WordPress REST API.
-Requires the latest version 2.0 under development at https://github.com/WP-API/WP-API

 ##Endpoints
 The plugin adds two endpoints to display, for a given entry and provided that its post type is visible for REST, all revisions or a single revision: